joevo2/blog2/content/posts/2019-04-11-from-startup-to-corporate.md

 date: 2019-04-11T14:36:58.450Z
 description: >
-  Last year I made a decision, a decision that remove myself from the comfort zone that I have be in for the past 2 years.
+  Last year I made a decision, a decision that remove myself from the comfort zone that I had been in for the past 2 years.
 category: Worklife
 tags:
   - Worklife